cnbbooks/lfe-casting-spels/book/part6/1-walking.md

 Excellent!

-Let's create some more helper functions: whever the player's move is good or bad, two things need to happen, and in this order:
+Let's create some more helper functions: whether the player's move is good or bad, two things need to happen, and in this order:

 1. A message needs to be displayed, and
 1. The game state needs to be returned.